rinmeng/NodeNinjas/tutorial.md

 ctms> docker-compose up -d --build
 ```

-This script builds the Dockerfile's image, and composes the image into a backend server.
 Our whole backend whill be running on [http://localhost:15000](http://localhost:15000).
-I have edited the code to include the whole frontend, which will be running on [http://localhost:13000](http://localhost:13000)
+I have edited the code to include the whole frontend, which will be running on [http://localhost:13000](http://localhost:13000),

 ## NOTE: All error logs will be displayed in the Docker app, under the server container, where